Samagra-Development/devops/common/db/README.md

 `vi ~/.ssh/authorized_keys` PASTE the content copied from STEP 3.D.
 Now exit from container using `exit` command twice.

+### STEP 5  Restart postgres container

+Connect to machine where postgres db container/service is running and run `docker restart DB_CONTAINER_ID` and then run `docker exec -it DB_CONTAINER_ID /usr/sbin/sshd`.

-### STEP 5  Test the replication in barman server using barman user after waiting for 2-3 minutes.
+### STEP 6 : Test the replication in barman server using barman user after waiting for 2-3 minutes.
 `barman check mydb`